Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Book/Introduction/Graph Theory.md

 An **undirected graph** is a type of graph in which the edges have no direction.
 In other words, the connections between the vertices (or nodes) are bidirectional.

+This means that if there is an edge between two vertices, you can traverse from one vertex to the other in either direction.

 **No multiple edges**: The definition provided says that there can't be multiple edges between the same two vertices in the graph.
 This means that each pair of vertices can only be connected by a single edge, not more than one.